What if Both Parties Want to Stay in the Marital Home in a Massachusetts Divorce?

 Selling the Marital Home

 Many couples choose to, or must, sell the marital home.
 If that is the case, it is important to craft language around the terms of the sale.
 Parties need to agree on a choice of broker, who will ready the house for sale, how necessary improvements or repairs will be handled and paid for, what offers can be reasonably rejected, and where the net sale proceeds will be held pending a final determination of the equitable division.
 Sometimes this can be done while divorce proceedings are pending.
-It is important to have a family law attorney or attorney mediator draft language around such a sale.
+It is important to have a family law attorney or mediator draft language around such a sale.
+A well crafted agreement will address who is responsible for any past real estate taxes, what real estate professionals or real estate agents are used and how any tax implications will be handled in the divorce decree.